Drop me a note!

-“This biography will not disappoint those who loved the novel and the feisty, independent, fiercely loyal Scout, in whom Harper Lee put so much of herself,” wrote Garrison Keillor in the New York Times Sunday Book Review.
+‘This biography will not disappoint those who loved the novel and the feisty, independent, fiercely loyal Scout, in whom Harper Lee put so much of herself.’ — Garrison Keillor in the New York Times Sunday Book Review.

-In 2009, with fellow biographers Nigel Hamilton, James McGrath Morris, and Pulitzer-prize winner Debby Applegate, Shields co-founded Biographers International Organization (BIO), a non-profit organization founded to promote the art and craft of biography.
-As of 2014, BIO has 350 members in 45 American states and 10 nations, including Australia, India, Kenya, and the Netherlands.
+In 2009, with fellow biographers Nigel Hamilton, James McGrath Morris, and Pulitzer-prize winner Debby Applegate, Shields co-founded Biographers International Organization (BIO), a non-profit organization founded to promote the art and craft of biography, and to further the professional interests of its practitioners.

 In 2011, Shields published And So It Goes: Kurt Vonnegut, A Life (St. Martin’s Press), called an ‘incisive, gossipy page-turner of a biography,’ by Janet Maslin.
 And So It Goes was selected as a New York Times Notable Book, and Washington Post Notable Nonfiction Book for 2011.